quotentiroler/plagiarismchecker/README.md

 5. (Optional) Exclude fingerprints by uploading a .json file from `upload-dir/results` (e.g., assignment code).
 6. Download the results (.txt-files).
 You can also find them in the `/upload-dir` folder.

-## What it does
+## Explanation

-1. The tool walks through source directories (they need to start with "task" and will be compared in the end).
+1. The tool walks through source directories.
-2. It tokenizes every code file (split by empty space).
+2. It tokenizes every code file (split by empty space) and makes every token unique by hashing them.
 3. It creates a JSON file in the format: `{"codeFile.cpp":[{"line":[["value"]]}]}`.
 Here, "line" indicates the first occurrence of "value" in the code file.
 4. It compares JSON files and logs the position of equal values.
 5. It creates a `Summary.txt` that gives an overview, and also a `.json.txt` file for every compared source directory.
 This includes a JSON in the format: `{"value":["/codeFile.cpp/0/line/0/position"]}`.
 The "value" becomes the key because the same value can be in multiple files, while at this point every value is unique.
+Example token "token" has multiple positions, "token" is the key and its positions are the values in an array.

+It will be furtherly developed (slowly).
+In the future, the positions of the tokens will be analyzed to give more accurate results.

 ## Results